CyrusHasanvand/Telegram-RAG-assistant-with-LLM-Chatbot/README.md

 ### ii) Local LLM model
 You can select your local LLM model among the many available language models, such as OpenAI's GPT models, HuggingFace models, or Local LLM models.
 In this project, I have employed ```Ollama (llama3.1)``` model to handle the backend.
 Even though ```llama3.1``` is built on ```7B``` parameters, it can generate a very accurate response, which I highly recommend for users with limited storage and graphics card.
 It can also run on a CPU.

+### iii) MySQL in practice for database management
+In this project, I have utilized MySQL